psilli/win4_info/README.md

 <div align="center"><h3>

 My collection of resources such as guides, recommendations, and troubleshooting, and general information pertaining to the GPD Win 4.
-(Forked from lertsoft due to bad formatting, grammatical errors, and lack of cohesion in some areas.
-Credit to him for the template.)
+(Credit to lertsoft for the initial collection.)

 </br>